rcardin/rcardin.github.io/_posts/2017-04-10-dependency-dot.markdown

 one type has to know how to build an instance of the other.

 **Inheritance**<br/>
-With *inheritance* we come up to the strongest type of dependency relationship that can be defined between two different types.
+*Inheritance* represents the strongest type of dependency relationship that can be defined between two different types.

 > If you find yourself saying that the class is a type of another class, then you might want to consider using inheritance (or generalization).

-From a code point of view, inheritance expresses itself as follows.

 {% highlight scala %}
 class A(i: int) {